SCENE 01 / GAFFER LIGHTING TEAM

 Can your lighting crews work with international DPs?

 Yes.
-Our gaffers are experienced working with international cinematographers and understand international terminology, techniques, and workflow expectations.
+Our gaffers are skilled working with global cinematographers and know global terminology, techniques, and workflow expectations.
 Many are fluent English Canadian-English.

 Do you provide generators and power distribution?